Administration

 How can I remove a user from a user group?

-If you are an Administrator and open the Administration menu item in the left menu bar, you will see a collection of predefined tiles.
+If you have the Administrator user role and open the Administration menu item in the left menu bar, you will see a collection of predefined tiles.
 In the User groups tile, you have the option to remove a user from a user group.

 If there is at least one user group with at least one user in it, you can remove a user from the user group.
 Click on the desired user group in the list to expand its details.
-You can then remove the user by clicking on the Remove user button next to the user’s name.
+You will then see the Remove user button next to the user’s name.

-The user is then removed from the user group.
-If required, you can add users back to the user group.
+Click the Remove user button to remove the user from the user group.
+If needed, you can add users back to the user group.

 How can I assign a user group to an organizational unit?